-AFTER January 1, 2014, individuals with “non-DACA” deferred action status:
+AFTER January 1, 2014, people with non-DACA deferred action status:

 - Can buy private, comprehensive health insurance if health insurance is not available to them through their school or work.
-This new way of buying health insurance under federal health care reform, which will become available in 2014, is often referred to as the “health insurance marketplace,” although the marketplace may have a unique name in each state, such as “Covered California” or the “New York State of Health.”
+This new way of buying health insurance under federal health care reform is often referred to as the “health insurance marketplace,” although the marketplace may have a unique name in each state, such as “Covered California” or the “New York State of Health.”
 Open enrollment in the marketplace for coverage in 2014 starts October 1, 2013, and ends March 31, 2014.
-Undocumented people are not eligible to buy health insurance through the Exchange.
+Undocumented people are not eligible to buy health insurance inside the marketplace.

-- Can enroll in a “Basic Health Plan” if their state has one.
-The Basic Health Plan will be another affordable health insurance option for low-income and working families.
+- Can enroll in a “Basic Health Program,” if their state has one, starting in 2015.
+The Basic Health Program will be another affordable health insurance option for low-income and working families.

 - Will be required to have health insurance under the “individual mandate” unless it is unaffordable or the individual is eligible for an exemption.

-AFTER August 30, 2012, what do DACA-eligible individuals have access to in terms of health insurance?
+What do DACA-eligible people have access to in terms of health insurance?

-After August 30, 2012, DACA-eligible individuals have the same access to health care and health insurance as undocumented immigrants.
+DACA-eligible individuals currently have the same access to health care and health insurance as undocumented immigrants.
 For example, individuals granted deferred action under the DACA policy:

 - Can get health insurance through their employer, if it is available.